pengelana/VTL/README.md

 ## 8. Flight - Changi T3 & Arrive at Jakarta - CGK T3 (6 - 7 hours) 🛫

 1. Arrive early to [Changi](https://www.changiairport.com/en/maps.html#18.5/1.3550017/103.9885069/-67) Terminal 3, estimate 3-3.5 hours before flight.
-2. Expect to be in the queue, preparing a hardcopy of Vaccine Certificate and **NEGATIVE** Pre-departure COVID-19 PCR test to be check by Airline staff.
+2. Expect to be in the queue, preparing a hard copy of Vaccine Certificate and **NEGATIVE** Pre-departure COVID-19 PCR test to be check by Airline staff.
 3. Immigration officer will ask to remove mask to verified Passport photo and the passenger face.
 4. Arrive at the departure gate early, drink enough water.
 5. Once again airline staff will ask to remove mask to verified Passport photo and the passenger face.